How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Can Accept Criticism; when you put something out there to be judged, trust me, you will get all kind of judgments, few would be cheerful, encouraging but some are gonna be rubbish or even spiteful.
 In such time, you should know how to combat those trolls.
 The best way I can suggest is, just ignore them and focus on your real work.

 A True Interest To Help; blogging is no different from any business.
-Whatever content you create, take that as a product and your audience as your customer.
+Whatever content you create, think of it like your product and your audience as your customer.
 Now, if your product isn’t helping your customers in any way to solve some problem in their life, then they definitely won’t buy it (in your case, it would be reading your posts, engaging with your content).

-Okay, so if you think you’re a blogger material 😉 go ahead and ask yourself the questions:
+Okay, so if you think you’re a blogger material 😉 go ahead and ask yourself the questions below:

 What is it that I want to achieve through blogging?